khandmo/resume_projects/DESIGN.md

 #### Inputs

-Map, .txt file whose pathname is inputted in the command line, is assumed to be valid for our purposes
+Map, a .txt file whose pathname is inputted in the command line, is assumed to be valid for our purposes.

 #### Outputs

-If any memory allocation errors or invalid keystrokes, the error messages will be logged with the `log` module with a description of what went wrong
+If any memory allocation errors or invalid keystrokes, the error messages will be logged with the `log` module with a description of what went wrong.

 ### Functional decomposition into modules